Skip to content

 Now finish setup:

-• set the main backend to Gphoto2
+• Set the backend to Gphoto2

 DSLR cameras of different manufacturer may behave differently.
 There are some settings that might need to be adjusted if autofocus is slow or preview cannot be generated.
 Tinker with available settings until it works properly.
 If you run into trouble, create a new issue in the tracker.